Bears-R-Us/arkouda/README.md

 ./arkouda_server --MsgProcessing.logLevel=LogLevel.DEBUG --logLevel=LogLevel.WARN
 ```

-The logging level for all other Arkouda modules will be set to the global value, which in the example above is WARN.
+In this example, the logging level for all other Arkouda modules will be set to the global value WARN.

 <a id="typecheck-ak"></a>
 ## Type Checking in Arkouda <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>